JimDesu/basis-lang/spec.md

 3.14      0.5      0.0      1.0       2.71828
 ```

 The literal-kind tag is `Decimal`.
-Decimal literals do not include exponent notation in v1 (the surface for `1e6` is an open question; see Appendix I).
+Decimal literals do not include exponent notation.

 **Hexadecimal literals as `Hex`.** Hex-shaped literals admitted at byte-positional positions carry the literal-kind tag `Hex`, distinct from `Integer`: